John Courtney Murray: Early life and education

 John Courtney Murray was born in New York City on September 12, 1904.
-In 1920 he entered the New York province of the Society of Jesus after attending Xavier High School.
-He studied Classics and Philosophy at Boston College, receiving bachelor's and master's degrees in 1926 and 1927 respectively.
-Following his graduation, he travelled to the Philippines, where he taught Latin and English literature at the Ateneo de Manila.
+In 1920, he entered the New York province of the Society of Jesus after attending Xavier High School.
+He studied Classics and Philosophy at Boston College.
+He obtained his bachelor's and master's degrees in 1926 and 1927, respectively.
+After graduation, he traveled to the Philippines, where he taught Latin and English literature at the Ateneo de Manila.

 Career

 In 1930, Murray returned to the United States.
 He was ordained a Roman Catholic priest in 1933.

-He pursued further studies at the Gregorian University in Rome and in 1937, he completed a doctorate in sacred theology.
+He pursued further studies at the Gregorian University in Rome and in 1937 completed a doctorate in sacred theology.

 After his return from Rome to the United States, just before the beginning of World War II, he joined the Jesuit theologate in Woodstock, Maryland and taught Catholic trinitarian theology.
 In 1940, Murray still fully supported the Catholic doctrine that there was no salvation outside the Church.

 In 1941, he was named editor of the Jesuit journal Theological Studies.
 He held both positions until his death.

-As representative of the United States Conference of Catholic Bishops and consultant to the religious affairs section of the Allied High Commission, he helped draft and promote the 1943 Declaration on World Peace, an interfaith statement of principles for postwar reconstruction, and successfully promoted a close constitutional arrangement between the restored German state and the Church, which included sharing of tax revenue with the churches.
+As representative of the United States Conference of Catholic Bishops and consultant to the religious affairs section of the Allied High Commission, he helped draft and promote the 1943 Declaration on World Peace, an interfaith statement of principles for postwar reconstruction.
+He successfully promoted a close constitutional arrangement between the restored German state and the Church, which included the sharing of tax revenue with the churches.

-By 1944, Murray's endorsement of full co-operation with other theists led many Catholics to complain that he endangered American Catholic faith, who at the time, recommended minimal cooperation with non-Catholics for fear that lay Catholic faith would be weakened.
+By 1944, Murray's endorsement of full co-operation with other theists led many Catholics to complain that he endangered American Catholic faith, which then recommended minimal co-operation with non-Catholics for fear that lay Catholic faith would be weakened.

-Similarly, Murray advocated religious freedom and pluralism as defined and protected by the First Amendment of the U.S. Constitution which contradicted Catholic doctrines of church/state relations before Vatican II.
+Similarly, Murray advocated religious freedom and pluralism as defined and protected by the First Amendment of the US Constitution, which contradicted Catholic doctrines of church-and-state relations before Vatican II.